APNIFFT

 Key Legislative Outcomes

-APNIFFT MPs have worked on bills such as:
+APNIFFT MPs have worked on bills such as;

-1. Enactment of the amendments to the Companies Act to include Beneficial ownership requirements in South Africa, Zambia, Kenya and Uganda.
+1. Enactment of the amendments to the Companies Act to include Beneficial ownership

-3. Amendments to the Anti-Money Laundering ACT of 2015 in Liberia
+3. Amendments to the Anti-Money Laundering Act of 2015 in Liberia.

-4. Legislative amendments to promote fair taxation and enhance domestic resource mobilization Mining ACT and the Anti-Corruption ACT in Liberia.
+4. Legislative amendments to promote fair taxation and enhance domestic resource mobilisation

 5. Amendments to the Excise Duty Act in Kenya, Nigeria, DRC, Zambia, and Ghana.

-6. Amendment to the Kenyan Treaty Making and Ratification Act.
+6. Amendment to the Kenyan Treaty-Making and Ratification Act.

 APNIFFT caucuses have been engaged in strategic advocacy with key outcomes in:

-1. Mining contracts review in DRC.
+1. Mining contracts review in DRC,

-3. Development of the model Public Finance Management (PFM) model Bill for the Southern Africa Development Community (SADC);
+3. Development of the model Public Finance Management (PFM) model Bill for the Southern Africa

 4. Motions on IFFs raised in Zimbabwe, Malawi, Tanzania, and Uganda.

-- Development and adoption of MPs toolkit on IFFs and tax justice in Africa.
+Development and adoption of MPs toolkit on IFFs and tax justice in Africa.

-- Development of MPs toolkit on tax expenditures
+1. Development of MPs toolkit on tax expenditures

-- Development of MPs toolkit on review of mining toolkits
+2. Development of MPs toolkit on review of mining toolkits